imaguila/Replication_Package_evidence-based_stakeholder_identification/README.md

-# Replication Package:  evidence-based stakeholder identification .....

-Replication Package: Evidence-based stakeholder identification and conflict management in a requirements prioritisation context
+# Replication Package: Evidence-based stakeholder identification and conflict management in a requirements prioritisation context

 This repository contains the replication package and datasets for the paper "Evidence-based stakeholder identification and conflict management in a requirements prioritisation context" by José del Sagrado and Isabel M. del Águila (Department of Informatics, University of Almería).